Dynamics of interacting bosons: a compact review: Norm approximation

 Furthermore, \eqref{eq:Neum} can be used to describe correlations among particles.
 To this end, let

 with the integral kernel

-where $Q_{N,t} = 1 - |\varphi_{N,t} \rangle \langle \varphi_{N,t}|$ is the orthogonal projection onto the orthogonal complement of the solution of the modified Hartree equation (\ref{eq:NLSN}).
+where ${Q_{N,t} = 1 - |\varphi_{N,t} \rangle \langle \varphi_{N,t}|}$ is the orthogonal projection onto the orthogonal complement of the solution of the modified Hartree equation (\ref{eq:NLSN}).
 In particular, in this context the operator $U_N (t)$ will now project onto the orthogonal compliment of $\varphi_{N,t}$ and will be denoted by $U_{\varphi_{N,t}}$.
 Since $T_{N,t}$ aims at generating correlations, it is natural to define its kernel $k_{N,t}$ through the solution of (\ref{eq:Neum}).
 In particular, the choice (\ref{eq:Bog-trans}) guarantees a crucial cancellation in the generator of the fluctuation dynamics.
-The final result can be formulated as follows
+The final result can be formulated as follows \begin{theorem}{\normalfont(Norm approximation in the NLS regime \cite[Theorem 3]{BreNamNapSch-19})} Consider the initial state ${\Psi_{N,0} \in L^2_s (\R^{3N})}$ with the reduced one-particle density matrix $\gamma_{\Psi_{N,0}}$ such that